geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And better liked his temper'd fires to yield
 The sculptur'd chalice, than the bossy shield;
 Thro' crowded streets to urge his sumptuous cars,
-Than ride triumphant o'er the field of Mars :
+Than ride triumphant o'er the field of Mars:
 His word was truth, his wisdom high was deem'd,
 And next to Chrysos was his worth esteem'd,
 And many a doubtful cause, to him referr'd,
-He judged impartial, as he calmly heard :
+He judged impartial, as he calmly heard: